ardoq/rxbeach/docs/fundamentals/actions.md

 called "action types" or even just "actions".
 The action types are defined by the help of utils.

+> *In the future:*
+>
-The action types are defined as part of a reducer, part of a routine or as a legacy action.
-They are defined one time each, as globals, and are then invoked as functions in order to get an action object.
-These reducers and routines that also create actions, are sometimes called action-reducers and action-routines.
+> The action types are defined as part of a reducer, part of a routine or as a
+> legacy action.
+They are defined one time each, as globals, and are then
+> invoked as functions in order to get an action object.
+These reducers and
+> routines that also create actions, are sometimes called action-reducers and
+> action-routines.

 Action creators are functions that accept the payload as their only argument.
-Given an action-reducer called `incrementCounter`, creating the action object example above, would probably look something like this:
+Given an action creator called `incrementCounter`, creating the action object example above, would probably look something like this:

 ```javascript